CDLUC3/docker-tutorial/session1/simple.linux.commands.md

 When a docker image is **run**, it becomes a **docker container**.

+Docker containers can be *started*, *stopped*, *restarted*, and *removed*.
+In this exercise we will note what happens to a container during each of these phases.

-Containers can be started, stopped, and deleted using the **docker** command.
+Containers can be started, stopped, and removed using the **docker** command.

 ## Docker Command
 [docker command line reference](https://docs.docker.com/engine/reference/commandline/docker/)